binkley/modern-java-practices/CONTRIBUTING.md

 - [`build-as-ci-does.sh`](./build-as-ci-does.sh) &mdash;
   Recreate locally the build used by CI in GitHub actions using Batect (Docker):
-  * Clean full build for Gradle
+  * Run a clean full build for Gradle
   * Run the Gradle-built demo program
-  * Clean full build for Maven
+  * Run a clean full build for Maven
   * Run the Maven-built demo program
   Helpful when CI has steps that local developers do not, and you want to reproduce or explore locally a CI problem.
 The script should match the